networkx/networkx/CONTRIBUTING.rst

          pip install -e .
          # Test your installation
          PYTHONPATH=. pytest networkx

+     * ``devcontainer`` (VSCode devcontainer)

+      - Follow the `installation instructions<https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers>`_
+      - Use the command palette and execute "Remote-Containers: Reopen in container" which open your local cloned repository in a devcontainer and install the dependencies.

    * Finally, we recommend you use a pre-commit hook, which runs black when you type ``git commit``::